skypanther/SegmentedControl/readme.md

 ![iPhone](images/iphone5.png)
 ![iPhone](images/android.png)

-This is an Alloy widgetized version of my old segmented control component with some updated code and options.

 Note: This widget uses a custom component on both iOS and Android.
 In other words, it does not fall back to Ti.UI.iOS.TabbedBar.

 ## Installation and usage